How target distributions shape optimal stochastic resetting: Data availability

-\textit{Data Availability Statement.-} Numerical codes employed for generating the data and figures that support the findings of this study are openly available in the~\href{https://github.com/fine-group-us/optimal_heterogeneous_resetting_TargetDistribution}{GitHub page} of University of Sevilla's FINE research group.
+Numerical codes employed for generating the data and figures that support the findings of this study are openly available in the GitHub page of University of Sevilla's FINE research group~\cite{github-optimal-resetting}.